fitorec/cakephp-twitteroauth/README.md

 Keys can be obtained for free from the [developer Twitter website](https://dev.twitter.com).

-Controllers that will be using twitteroauth require the Twitteroauth Component to be included.
+Controllers that will be using twitteroauth require the TwitterComponent to be included.

+    public $components = array('Twitteroauth.Twitter');

 In the controller simply call the twitteroauth method now available in the $this->Twitter->OAuth class.